How to transfer wealth without burdening the next generation

 June 20, 2026

-Over the next two decades, trillions of dollars are expected to move from one generation to the next in what many call the Great Wealth Transfer.
+Over the next two decades, trillions of dollars are expected to move from one generation to the next in what many call the Great Wealth Transfer

-A recent Sun Life survey of over 3,000 individuals across Asia found that 70% of respondents prioritise financial security in legacy planning.
+A recent global Sun Life survey of over 3,000 individuals across Asia found that 70% of respondents prioritise financial security in legacy planning.
 Yet most conversations still revolve around numbers — portfolio value, tax exposure, property holdings.
 Few families ask the more important question:

-The Great Wealth Transfer Is already underway.
+The great wealth transfer is already underway.
 Are your heirs ready?

 Generational wealth transfer is only meaningful when assets are transferred alongside capability, clarity and confidence.
 For business owners and multi-generational families, the greatest risk is rarely taxation.
 It is unprepared heirs, sibling misalignment and illiquid estates that create tension instead of security.